-Arrears arrears relates to any interest or principal on a loan which was due for payment, but where payment has not been received.
+ALCo Asset and Liability Committee Arrears arrears relates to any interest or principal on a loan which was due for payment, but where payment has not been received.
 Customers are said to be in arrears when they are behind in fulfilling their obligations with the result that an outstanding loan is unpaid or overdue Banking book a regulatory classification to support the regulatory capital treatment that applies to all exposures which are not in the trading book.
 Banking book positions tend to be structural in nature and, typically, arise as a consequence of the size and composition of a bank's balance sheet.
 Examples include the need to manage the interest rate risk on fixed rate mortgages or rate insensitive current account balances.
-The banking book portfolio will also include all transactions/positions which are accounted for on an interest accruals basis or, in the case of financial instruments, on an available for sale or hold to maturity Basel Accords The three series of banking regulations (Basel I, Basel II and Basel III) set by the Basel Committee on Bank Supervision (BCBS), which provides recommendations on banking regulations in regards to capital risk, market risk and operational risk Basel II the second of the Basel Accords; an international business standard that requires financial institutions to maintain enough cash reserves to cover risks incurred by operations the third of the Basel Accords; an international business standard that requires financial institutions to maintain enough cash reserves to cover risks incurred by operations a type of market risk that refers to the possibility that the change in the price of an instrument (e.g., asset, liability, derivative, etc.) may not match the change in price of the associated hedge, resulting in losses arising in the Group's portfolio of financial instruments a residential mortgage loan approved for the purpose of purchasing a residential investment property to rent out common equity tier 1 for the purposes of the CRD a measurement of a bank's core equity capital compared with its total risk-weighted assets called-up share capital, share premium and eligible reserves plus equity non-controlling interests, less goodwill, intangible assets and supervisory deductions as specified by the Central Bank (this concept has been replaced by CET1 under CRD IV)
+The banking book portfolio will also include all transactions/positions which are accounted for on an interest accruals basis or, in the case of financial instruments, on an available for sale or hold to maturity basis Basel Accords The three series of banking regulations (Basel I, Basel II and Basel III) set by the Basel Committee on Bank Supervision (BCBS), which provides recommendations on banking regulations in regards to capital risk, market risk and operational risk Basel II the second of the Basel Accords; an international business standard that requires financial institutions to maintain enough cash reserves to cover risks incurred by operations Basel III the third of the Basel Accords; an international business standard that requires financial institutions to maintain enough cash reserves to cover risks incurred by operations basis point 0.01 per cent., so 100 basis points is 1 per cent.
+Used in quoting movements in interest rates or yields on securities basis risk a type of market risk that refers to the possibility that the change in the price of an instrument (e.g., asset, liability, derivative, etc.) may not match the change in price of the associated hedge, resulting in losses arising in the Group's portfolio of financial instruments Buy-to-Let a residential mortgage loan approved for the purpose of purchasing a residential investment property to rent out CET1 common equity tier 1 for the purposes of the CRD CET1 ratio a measurement of a bank's core equity capital compared with its total risk-weighted assets